-Heterosexual women and gay men are seemingly natural BFFs.
-As some evidence of this, almost any time you turn on the television, you can see this type of friendship on display, whether it is a scripted sitcom such as Will and Grace or a reality show like The Real Housewives.
-How do we explain this common social pairing?
-A new set of studies suggests that both parties find this type of friendship advantageous because it offers a free exchange of unbiased sex and relationship advice from a trustworthy source.1
+Popular media depictions suggest that heterosexual women and gay men are natural BFFs.
+In fact, almost any time you turn on the television, you can see this type of friendship on display, whether it is a scripted sitcom such as Will and Grace or a reality show like The Real Housewives.
+How do we explain this common social pairing on screen and in real life?
+A new set of studies suggests that both parties find this type of friendship advantageous because it offers a free exchange of unbiased sex and relationship advice from a trustworthy source .

 The basic theory is that straight women cannot obtain great information about the “male perspective” by talking to heterosexual guys because those men often have an ulterior motive (i.e., they may be attracted to their female friends).
 Plus, straight men are prone to misinterpret female friendliness for sexual interest.
 In addition, straight women often cannot get great information from other women because there is sometimes competition and backstabbing over desirable male partners.
 Along these same lines, it is theorized that gay men cannot always get great relationship advice from each other because they are competing with one another for the same dudes.
 However, because gay men and straight women are generally selecting partners form different pools, there is no potential rivalry between them.
 As a result, they should find one another to be more trustworthy and reliable when it comes to receiving advice on sex and dating.